 A minimum grade of B- is required in all courses counting for the PhD degree; students must maintain a cumulative GPA of 3.0 in all formal courses and an overall grade point average of 3.0 or they will be placed on academic probation.
 Students may also be placed on probation if they are not making satisfactory progress in their research.
 Students on probation will not have a high priority for financial support.

-During the course of the PhD thesis work, students will arrange annual meetings with a thesis advisory committee composed of their research advisor and two other biochemistry faculty.
+During the course of the PhD thesis work, students will arrange annual meetings with a thesis advisory committee composed of their research advisor and two to four other biochemistry faculty.
 The purpose of these advisory meetings is to ensure the student is making adequate progress on a suitable PhD thesis project.
 The final annual meeting should be scheduled about one year from the end of the thesis work.
 For this meeting, the advisory committee will be expanded to five faculty members: the thesis advisor, three biochemistry faculty and one faculty member from another department.
 This committee will become the examination committee that evaluates the results of a completed research program submitted as a thesis for the final examination as described above.

 Each PhD student is required to satisfy a preliminary examination and pass a series of Comprehensive Examinations to be advanced to candidacy.
 The candidate must then pass a final thesis defense examination to be awarded the PhD degree.
 Interdisciplinary students should adhere to specific program requirements.

-The Biochemistry preliminary examination will be conducted at the end of the student's second semester.
+The Biochemistry preliminary examination will be conducted at the beginning of the student's third semester.
 The record of each student, including undergraduate preparation, performance in graduate coursework, TA performance and performance in laboratory rotations will be reviewed, and a recommendation will be made on the qualification of the student to continue in the PhD program.
 Outcomes may include recommendation for additional coursework, delay in joining a research lab or a recommendation to leave the program.
 Students who are considering interdivisional work should consult the Biochemistry Graduate Committee for advice on the preliminary examination requirement.

 The Comprehensive Examinations are made up of three parts: a Written Examination, an Oral Examination and the evaluation of an original research proposal.
 The oral examination and the research proposition evaluation shall be conducted by a five member examining board, according to the rules of the Graduate School.
 The Comprehensive Examinations are considered passed, and the student can advance to Candidacy when the requirements of all parts have been met.